Health Education Topics Adults Should Have Learned in School

 Some people may see their body and mind as separate.
 However, our physical health and mental wellness are certainly interconnected, and can influence each other.
 Physical health problems can increase the risk of mental health issues, and vice versa.
 Around one in three people with a long-term health condition of the body, also have a mental health problem.
 Research shows that those with a mental illness are at an increased likelihood for being diagnosed with a preventable physical health condition.
 The potential reasons for this include:

-• Genetics and Family History: our DNA plays a bigger role in our physical and mental health than we may realize.
-Being aware of the conditions our family members have had in the past can give us more insight into what we may be vulnerable to developing in the future.
+Our DNA plays a bigger role in our physical and mental health than we may realize.
+Being aware of the conditions our family members have had in the past can give us more insight into what we may be vulnerable to developing in the future

 Life skills and how to combat stress.